Wyoming Combined Loading Compression Test Fixture (ASTM D6641)

 The Wyoming Combined Loading Compression (CLC) Test Fixture, originally developed at the University of Wyoming (References 1 through 3), became ASTM Standard D6641 in 2001 (Reference 4).

 The CLC fixture consists of two pairs of steel blocks, each pair being clamped together with four bolts, as indicated in Fig. 1.
-When installed, the ends of the 5.5" long specimen are flush with the ends of the blocks.
-The 1.2" wide gripping surfaces of the blocks are intended for testing specimens up to nominally 1” wide.
+When installed, the ends of the 5.5 in. long specimen are flush with the ends of the blocks.
+The 1.2 in. wide gripping surfaces of the blocks are intended for testing specimens up to nominally 1 in. wide.

 Fig. 2: Partially disassembled fixture showing the tungsten carbide particle-coated gripping surfaces.